mean00/simplerILI9341/README.md

 1 bit per pixel, 2 bit per pixel and font compression are supported). \
 The library prints strings "in place", so you can avoid flickering effects (no need to clear-then-print, just print).

-It also supports heatshrink-byte compressed one bpp bitmap.
+It also supports heatshrink-byte compressed one bpp bitmap (i.e. 2 colors image).

 # C++